jaeyk/comp_thinking_social_science/docs/02_intro.md

 - Treat raw data as read only (raw data should be RAW!) and put in the `data` subdirectory.

-    - Note that version control does not need replace backup.
+    - Again, note that version control does not need replace backup.
 You still need to backup your raw data.

 ```r